-Know your rights and responsibilities: read the information on the Guide to Social Security website (links below) and understand what you are required to comply with so that you can talk confidently about your needs during your interview.
-If you think it will help, print out information from the Guide and take it with you.
+Know your rights and responsibilities: read the information on the Guide to Social Security Law as it may help you understand what you are required to comply and will enable you to talk confidently about your rights and responsibilities during any interviews.
+If you think it will help, print out relevant information from the Guide and take it with you.

 Remember, if in doubt, please seek advice from an appropriately qualified legal professional.

 The following links (obtained April 2014) provide further definitions and information.